fabib1209/Lotka-Volterra-Dynamics-Facilitate-Sustainable-Biocontrol-of-Wastewater-Sludge-Bulking/scripts/01LoadingData.md

 ## 04 Creating replicated dataset

 To create replicates out of the big dataframe.
-We combined at least 3 samples, take the mean and take that as monthly value.
+We filtered, so that only months with at least 3 samples were included.
 Also, outliers were removed.

 ```
 # Convert Sampling_date to Date format